 - Walking/running: This typically involves walking or running while stepping on the ground with alternating left and right feet.
 The clinician can teach clients these alternating foot motions in a session.

-- Tapping/patting.
-The client may be instructed to pat their own shoulders or knees with their hands, alternating between their left and right sides while following the clinician’s pace.
+- Tapping/patting: The client may be instructed to pat their own shoulders or knees with their hands, alternating between their left and right sides while following the clinician’s pace.
 Some clinicians have “buzzers” that vibrate in the client’s hands, going between left and right sides.

 - Drumming: Playing the drums involves rhythmic, alternating hand movements, which, in addition to the sound it creates, can be a powerful experience of bilateral stimulation.

-- Rocking/swaying.
-Many parents instinctively know to rock their baby back and forth to soothe them, but may not be aware that swaying is an effective self soothing activity for many adults as well.
+- Rocking/swaying: Many parents instinctively know to rock their baby back and forth to soothe them, but may not be aware that swaying is an effective self soothing activity for many adults as well.

-- Audio Tones.
-Some clinicians may play calming music or audio tones using special headphones that alternate sound from the left to right ear, crossing the midline of the body and activating both hemispheres of the brain.
+- Audio Tones: Some clinicians may play calming music or audio tones using special headphones that alternate sound from the left to right ear, crossing the midline of the body and activating both hemispheres of the brain.

-Effects of Bilateral Stimulation
+The Potential Benefits of Bilateral Stimulation

 Bilateral stimulation can provide a new tool for people to process and recover from traumatic events.
 The client practices how to regulate their own body, get distance from negative aspects, and changes their perspective on the trauma.
 People should become familiar with what to expect after an EMDR session, depending on the EMDR phase they are currently exploring in therapy.
 Bilateral stimulation in EMDR therapy can help alleviate distressing emotional and physiological symptoms of many conditions, including childhood trauma and complex PTSD.

-Some common effects of bilateral stimulation include:
+Some common positive effects of bilateral stimulation include:

 - Decreased instances of emotional and physiological disturbances